mizzcode/calculator/README.md

 ```
 git clone git@github.com:mizzcode/calculator.git
 ```
-then you open your browser
+then open in your browser